 A. General Rules

-(1) All applications for coverages specified in Sections 7B, C, D, E, G, I, J, K and L shall contain a prominent statement by type, stamp or other appropriate means in either contrasting color or in boldface type at least equal to the size type used for the headings or captions of sections of the application and in close conjunction with the applicant’s signature block on the application as follows:
+(1) All applications for coverages specified in Section 8B, C, D, E, F, G and H shall contain a prominent statement by type, stamp or other appropriate means in either contrasting color or in boldface type at least equal to the size type used for the headings or captions of sections of the application and in close conjunction with the applicant’s signature block on the application as follows:

 “The [policy] [certificate] provides limited benefits.
 Review your [policy][certificate] carefully.”